ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

     <em>All</em> charts in this tutorial are rendered code.
 This tutorial contains <em>no</em> images.
 </div>

-This tutorial spans over three parts that entail creating

-1. A bare-bones version in **HTML**.
-2. Then a more complete chart in **SVG**.
-3. And lastly, animated **transitions** between views.

 This tutorial assumes a basic understanding of web development, which includes

 1. Editing a web page (HTML/CSS).
 2. Viewing the page in your web browser.
 3. Including `d3.js` on your web page and writing passable JavaScript.

-By the end of this tutorial, you will also be familiar with the important concepts of
+By the end of this tutorial, you will also be familiar with the concepts of

 1. Selections
 2. Chaining